sensor-dream/APIVOF/guidelines/list-info/I-packs-in-system-fedora-34.md

 ```
 Эпоха        : 1
-Из репозитор : fedora
+From repo     : fedora
-Краткое опис : C++ bindings for the ImageMagick library
+Short desc    : C++ bindings for the ImageMagick library
 URL          : http://www.imagemagick.org/
-Лицензия     : ImageMagick
+License      : ImageMagick
-Описание     : ImageMagick-devel contains the static libraries and header files you'll
+Descript     : ImageMagick-devel contains the static libraries and header files you'll
              : need to develop ImageMagick applications using the Magick++ C++ bindings.
              : ImageMagick is an image manipulation program.
              :